sergioschena/cdm-to-delta/README.md

 1. It reads the files that have been already processed by a previous run from the log table.
 1. For the full mode, all the files from the step **1.** are returned, otherwise the diff between **1.** and **2.** is returned.

-* `_enrich_with_string_map`:
+* `_enrich_with_option_map`:
-This method reads the entity localized descriptions using the `StringMapReaderJob` and appends the descriptions for all the available columns to the dataset.
+This method reads the entity localized descriptions using the `OptionMapReaderJob` and appends the descriptions for all the available columns to the dataset.

 * `_copy_to_destination`:
 Abstract method that copy the read dataset to the destionation.